Historn/Split-Screen/README.md

 - Create and render the number of cameras that we want to use for the program.
 - Create the number of players that are going to play.
 - Draw the players on each camera where they appear.
-- Make the quest manager instantiate and run all the active quests updates.
-- Generate some kind of event on each quest update that if it happens makes the update return false, indicating that the quest has been completed.
-- Make the quest manager do the arrangements for the change of the active quest to the next quest in the questline.

 ![](https://github.com/Historn/Split-Screen/blob/main/docs/gifs/quijote.gif?raw=true)